 - Noisy breathing or snoring during sleep

-A deviated nasal septum can result from injury or trauma to the nose or it can form at birth or in vetro.
+A deviated nasal septum can result from injury or trauma to the nose or it can form at birth or in veto.

-During your consultation, we will examine the inside of your nose to determine the cause of your nasal discomfort.
-Using a scope, we will look at the back of your nose and diagnose the severity of your condition and can confirm whether or not you have a deviated septum.
+During your consultation, either in person or via telemedicine, we will examine the inside of your nose to determine the cause of your nasal discomfort.
+We will look at the back of your nose and diagnose the severity of your condition and can confirm whether or not you have a deviated septum.
 From here, we can discuss the best path forward for your specific case.

 If our experts determine that you have a deviated nasal septum, treatment varies depending on the severity of your condition.
 We will first focus on managing the symptoms you are experiencing and work to alleviate breathing discomfort.
 We may recommend medications such as decongestants, antihistamines, or nasal steroid sprays.
 Nasal medications are very inexpensive, and most can be purchased over-the-counter.
 These treatments will not fix your deviated septum – they simply help reduce the uncomfortable symptoms.
 If your symptoms cannot be managed with medications, our doctors may suggest deviated septum surgery, or septoplasty, to correct your nasal septum deviation.

 – What Our Patients Say –

 Septoplasty is a surgical procedure performed through the nostrils.
 During nasal septoplasty surgery, your surgeon will remove or re-adjust portions of the crooked septum in order to straighten the septum and relieve airway blockage.
 This is a routine and relatively short procedure that can be done either in a hospital under general anesthesia, or in the office under local anesthesia.
 All incisions are made on the inside of the nose and will not affect the way your nose appears on the outside.